Meaad96s/datapreparation_titanic/README.md

 ![](https://user-images.githubusercontent.com/20974667/47149882-8b365800-d2dd-11e8-9a94-510c9ef03323.png)

-For **age** attribute, calculate the mean of the column values and placing it in the null values.
+For **Age** attribute, calculate the mean of the column values and placing it in the null values.
 To replace missing values by the mean of the column, do the following:
 1. From the Actions menu choose **Filter condition**.